makrai/notes/dowty82-gramm-rel-in-montague.md

   * she regards all function-dependent rules as lexical rules in principle, I am
   * Bresnan would consider the English passive rule to be a lexical rule, but I do not.
 Under the present framework,
-  * two sets of arguments can be given for treating Passive as a syntactic rule.
+  * two sets of arguments can be given for treating Passive as a syntactic rule
-    * there are cases in which the TV expression that undergoes Passive is a syntactically derived phrase instead.
+    * there are cases in which the TV expression that undergoes Passive is a syntactically derived phrase instead
       * e.g. all of the italicized phrases in (36) are synt complex TV phrases
       * the basic verb occurring within them would be put in some other category
-    * Bach (this volume) has argued: under the assumptions of the approach taken by this paper, purpose clauses such as _to deliver groceries in_ in (37) must be analyzed as modifiers of transitive verbs, not as modifiers of verb phrases.
+    * Bach (this volume) has argued: under the assumptions of the approach taken by this paper, purpose clauses such as _to deliver groceries in_ in (37) must be analyzed as modifiers of transitive verbs, not as modifiers of verb phrases
       * the TV expressions that are passivized in (39) must be _buy for Bill to deliver groceries in_ and _bring in for us to talk to_ respectively;
       * syntactically complex expressions which have a potentially infinite variety offorms, so the Passive rule I have given cannot apply to them
 * The view of category changing rules as potentially either lexical or syntactic
   * we can recognize a single language-universal characterization of these
-  * they can be lexical rules in some languages and syntactic rules in others.
+  * they can be lexical rules in some languages and syntactic rules in others
-    (Causative, for example, is clearly a lexical rule in English, but I consider it a syntactic rule in Turkish).
-Since the rules have the same form in either case, it also makes it plausible that
+    * Causative, for example, is clearly a lexical rule in English, but I consider it a syntactic rule in Turkish).
+Since the rules have the same
   * a language might have one of these rules as a lexical rule at one historical stage of its development and easily reanalyze it as a syntactic rule at a later stage (or vice versa) without any significant change in the form or